nixcloud/nixcloud-webservices/documentation/nixcloud.reverse-proxy.md

 ![nixcloud.webservices layout](nixcloud-webservices.svg.png)

 `nixcloud.reverse-proxy` fully implements `security.acme` certificate handling and transparently handles TLS contexts for the inner webservices.
-ACME based domains handled by:

-* `nixcloud.webservices` will have a '_ncws' suffix
-* `nixcloud.email` will have a '_email' suffix
-* additional certificates found in `security.acme.certs`, which were not induced by the former two services, will also be handled by `nixcloud.reverse-proxy`
+Most important: additional certificates found in `security.acme.certs`, which were not defined by `nixcloud.TLS`, will also be handled by `nixcloud.reverse-proxy`

 The suffixes are set for `security.acme.certs.<name>` but the domains might be the same.
 This is required because of https://github.com/NixOS/nixpkgs/issues/34422